rapiz1/cppc/README.md

 This is a learning project for [Crafting interpreters](https://craftinginterpreters.com/).

 Most part of C is supported.
 Support for pointer is hacky.
+See `tests/` for the supported part.

 For which part is supported, see test code under `tests/`.